FrancescoLucarini/FrancescoLucarini.github.io/_posts/2023-12-30-StringIPC-CSAW 2015.md

 For more info check [this article](https://man7.org/linux/man-pages/man7/vdso.7.html)

 # Attack Plan
--Leak VDSO base address
+ 1. Leak VDSO base address
--Overwrite some of its function
+ 2. Overwrite some of its function
--Get r00t!
+ 3. Get r00t!

 ## Leak
 From that article the trick is pretty neat, we have to use 'getauxval()', also for searching the functions we can use that dump just remember